Counting the Feast of Weeks

 The Septuagint Translation

-The translation from the Hebrew and Aramaic sources into Greek commenced in the third century BCE in Alexandria, Egypt with the blessing of the Sanhedrin and High Priest in Jerusalem.
+The translation from the Hebrew and Aramaic sources into Greek commenced around the third century BCE in Alexandria, Egypt with the blessing of the Sanhedrin and High Priest in Jerusalem.
 The Septuagint (LXX) was widely used in the time of the Messiah.
-Scholars now know that the LXX reflects an older, underlying Hebrew text than the Masoretic text we know today.
-The Masoretic text was the basic text used by the King James translators, as well as translators of a number of other versions, for translating the old testament.
-The writing of this text began shortly after 100 CE, which was years after Yeshua lived on earth.
+Scholars now know that that the LXX reflects an older, underlying Hebrew text than the Masoretic text (MT) we know today.
+The Masoretic text was the basic text used by the King James translators for translating the old testament with other texts also consulted.
+The copying, editing, etc. by the Jewish Masoretes occurred in the later part of the first millenium of the Common Era, many years after the Messiah lived on earth.

 In Leviticus 23:11, the Septuagint translation into English uses the term first day from the Greek word πρώτης whose root is πρώτος (>protos - meaning first).
 In verses 15-16, the translation uses the term weeks from the Greek word έβδομάδας whose root is έβδομάς (>ebdomas - meaning a period of seven, week).